EthanK11/EthanK11.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1UJPC4WAYCl6SZgQV8Ot9y-ZT3ZBR3L-D2SG4OZKrIhs&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+This timeline shows how one of the biggest rivalries in college sports - Lehigh vs. Lafayette football - has developed from 1884 to 2020.

 # The Weeknd's Rise to Fame
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1g0Wu_8gAR0k_Ygyz7I3mU4OTu83Yei23t5U6QZHuiCo&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 This timeline displays The Weeknd's success throughout his career, beginning as an unknown singer in 2011, to becoming the world's biggest artist today.
 I detail his accomplishments within each of his projects or albums including: Trilogy (a remastered compilation of early mixtapes), Kiss Land, Beauty Behind the Madness, Starboy, My Dear Melancholy, and most recently, After Hours.

 # Population of The World's Largest Countries: China, India, and the United States
 ![image](https://github.com/EthanK11/EthanK11.github.io/blob/master/Population_of_China,_India,_and_US__China_India_US_chartbuilder.png?raw=true)

-This chart displays the population growth from 1970 to 2020 of the world's three most populated countries, which are China, India, and the United States, in order of population.
+This chart shows  the population growth from 1970 to 2020 of the world's three most populated countries, which are China, India, and the United States, in order of population.
 It shows that the US was fairly constant in its growth, as the chart shows a fairly horizontal line, while China and India appear to be growing more rapidly and are closer in population.

 # Distribution of Undergraduate Enrollment in 2019 at Lehigh University
 ![image](https://github.com/EthanK11/EthanK11.github.io/blob/master/Distribution_of_Undergraduate_Enrollment_in_2019_at_Lehigh_University_College_&_2019_Percent_of_Undergraduate_Enrollment_chartbuilder.png?raw=true)